 How long does Mixtape take to beat?

-That's your baseline if you're moving through the story without stopping to hunt down every optional dialogue line or interact with every background object.
-Some chapters are done in a few minutes, while others stretch longer depending on how thoroughly you engage with the minigames and environmental details.
+That's the baseline if you're playing through the narrative without exhaustively probing every optional conversation or background prop.
+Some chapters wrap in minutes; others stretch depending on how much you engage with the minigames and environmental interactions.

 One last day with the trio